oliviawestmacottssw/SSW.Rules.Content/rules/do-you-register-your-guests-and-help-them-find-you/rule.md

 Attendees will go to the registration area to register (if applicable) and they will go here to have any questions answered as well.
 A registration area should be:

-- Clearly visible – Put up adequate signage and announce where the​ area is
+- Clearly visible – Put up adequate signage and announce where the area is
 - Always manned – registration should have permanent staff there to help any attendees that require it at any time
-- Brand your staff using company t-shirts, this will help people identify helpers immediately​.
+- Brand your staff using company t-shirts, this will help people identify helpers immediately.
 - Be at a central location, but not in the way of where people are walking